 - Help with securing Social Security cards and other ID cards

-- Help to navigate court and legal issues, in conjunction with attorneys, victim advocates, law enforcement, and social services teams
+- Help navigating court and legal issues in conjunction with attorneys, victim advocates, law enforcement, and social services teams